jewelsofthought/neshama/site/posts/neshama/create_world.md

 > One angel cannot have two missions.
 "Two angels cannot have the same mission." (_Targum Rashi_ on Genesis 18:2; _Bereshit Rabbah_ 50:2)

-This is echoed in physics, where it states "No two objects can occupy the same space at the same time.
+This is echoed in physics, where it states "No two objects can occupy the same space at the same time."
 It is not a repetitive universe, and no situation can re-occur in exactly the same configuration.

 We might spend a lot of our time and energy trying to recreate an event that affected us from the past, but even if we repeat it, it will never be the same as the previous one.
 The classic example of this is sex.
-If one's first sexual experience is blissful and fulfilling, one will begin to see this bliss in further sexual experiences, but it will never be the same as that first one.
+If one's first sexual experience is blissful and fulfilling, one may seek this bliss in further sexual experiences, but it will never be the same as that first one.

 The negative version of this is that the experience is horrible, and so one will spend the rest of one's life avoiding this experience so as not to experience that horror again.